Commenda

 Each individual contract was different, and sometimes the investment was a share in a ship.

 History

-The origins of the commenda are debated, and likely derived from several sources including the Babylonian tapputûm, the Greco-Roman societas consensu contracta and foenus nauticum, the Byzantine chreokoinonia, the Muslim qirad, and the Jewish 'isqa.
+The origins of the commenda are debated, and likely derived from several sources including: the ancient Babylonian tapputûm, the Greco-Roman societas consensu contracta and foenus nauticum, the Byzantine chreokoinonia the Jewish 'isqa, and the Muslim qirad - which developed from the caravan trade of pre-Islamic Arabia.

+However, the Muslim qirad system is closer to the later Italian commenda, due to the travelling partner not being exposed to any risk, unlike Byzantine and Jewish systems which lack this clause.
+The spread of Hindu–Arabic numeral system throughout the Islamic world was intertwined with the spread of the qirad/commenda system.

 Although it has precedent in these previous types of contracts, the commenda has peculiarities of its own.
 The first mention of the Venetian colleganza dates to 1073, but it had been used since the 10th century.
 By the 12th century, the commendatio had supplanted the colleganza in Venice.